nihalavi/creative-sense/README.md

 4. Then, we looked at the correlation between these variables and found significant correlations between several variables.
 The correlation matrix is shown below.

 <img id="correlation" src="correlation.png" alt="correlation">

+5. Next, we reviewed our strategy to come up with a response variable.
+We decided to evaluate an investor’s rate of return on the amount funded for the loan.
+    a.
+To calculate the return, we calculated the total net amount investor received from this investment.
+We calculate the total net payment received as follows:
+    Total Net Amount Returned=A=Total Principal Received+Total Interest Received+Total Late Fees Received+Post Charge Off Gross Recoveries-Collection Recovery Fees